 Astrology doesn’t just lead people into the occult – it is occultism.
 In every instance where people dabbled into it in Scripture, they also adhered to deeper occult practices like sexual perversion, demon worship and child sacrifice (e.g 2 Kgs.
 23:5-13).

 In the Yoruba religion of West Africa, these deities are called “orisha.”
-In fact, the divination tray called Opon Ifa is similar to the astrological chart in that it’s also divided into 12 “houses” with each area ruled by a particular orisha.
+In fact, the divination tray called Opon Ifa is similar to the astrological chart in that it can also be divided into 12 “houses” with each area ruled by a particular orisha.

 Aries or Mars, symbolized as the ram is called Ogun (god of iron) in the Yoruba version.
 Pisces is called Olokun (sea deity); Gemini is Ibeji (twin deity); Scorpio is Oya (goddess of violent storms); Aquarius is Sango (god of lightning) and Leo is Orunmila (god of divination).
-Taurus, known as Baal or Marduk elsewhere is associated with Osun (fertility goddess).
+Taurus, known as Baal or Marduk elsewhere is associated with Oshun (fertility goddess).

 Now when a Christian who calls on the name of the Lord also identifies himself as “a Scorpio” or “a Leo,” he is attaching himself to demons and cutting himself off from divine approval.
 This diabolical self-renaming should be prayerfully renounced.